steemit/steem/doc/witness_parameters.md

 ### url

-A witness published URL, usually to a public seed node they operate.
+A witness published URL, usually to a public seed node they operate, or a post about their witness.
 The URL must not be longer than 2048 characters.

 ### new_signing_key